- Network Rail monitor

 Network Rail Monitor

 Welcome to the home page of the Network Rail Monitor.
-We publish this document every three months and it is part of how we hold Network Rail to account.
+This document is part of how we hold Network Rail to account.

 The Monitor sets out in plain English how we think Network Rail is doing in delivering its obligations to its customers and funders, and highlights any areas of concern.